 All VMCAD students take classes based on four 10-week quarters with a 3-week break between each quarter.

-- Students are able to enjoy the area’s vibrant art and music scenes, coffee houses, bistros and restaurants, dance and performing arts venues.
+- A vibrant art and music scenes, coffee houses, bistros and restaurants, dance and performing arts venues.

-- Water sports, such as jet skiing, waterskiing, fishing, swimming, canoeing, and kayaking, can be enjoyed at Cleveland’s nearby Edgewater Park.
-Downhill skiing, snowboarding, and snow tubing are features of our numerous seasonal ski resorts.
+- Water sports, such as jet skiing, waterskiing, fishing, swimming, canoeing, and kayaking at Edgewater Park

-- Biking can be done through the 1000 acre Emerald Necklace with its miles of continuous parkland that border Lakewood.
+- Biking through the 1000 acre Emerald Necklace with miles of continuous parkland

 Benefits of Attending Virginia Marti College of Art and Design

-- Experience the changing seasons of Northeastern United States
+- The changing seasons of Northeastern United States

 - Transportation to and from the airport is provided

-- Minimum TOEFL scores required due to high concentration of technical skills
+- Minimum TOEFL score requirement due to high concentration of technical skills